 Classifications of Chainsaw Tooth Angles

-Each tooth is connected to give a chain that rotates on a circular bar and cuts wood or shrubs.
+Each tooth is connected to a chain that rotates on a circular bar and cuts wood or shrubs.
 Inside each tooth are angles that are inside and outside the top and side plate of every tooth.
 These are the top plate angle and the side plate angle.

 Inside Top Plate Angle